-PURPOSE: On 13 February, the UNESCO and thousands of stations to celebrate World Radio Day.
+PURPOSE: On 13 February, the UNESCO and thousands of stations come together to celebrate World Radio Day.
 The objective of the Day is to raise public awareness of the importance of radio and to encourage decision makers to use it to provide access to information, and to improve international co-operation among broadcasters.
 In reporting and informing the general public, radio stations shape public opinion and frame a narrative that can influence domestic and international situations and decision-making processes.
 Increasing radio's journalistic standards and capacity should be considered as an investment in peace.
 UNESCO recognizes and understands the tremendous variety of business models and technological architecture in Radio around the world as well as the independent nature of its companies and organizations, large and small, plus the idiosyncrasies of its on-air personalities.
 Thus, broadcasters are encouraged to bring their own culture, style and sensibilities to their individual celebrations leading up to and during the February 13 event.
 World Radio Day is also an opportunity for radio stations to connect on-air with fellow broadcasters around the world.
 UNESCO invites radio stations to take the initiative for such broadcasts.

-STATEMENTS: Read the statement of Ms Audrey Azoulay, Director-General of UNESCO, on the occasion of World Radio Day 2024; February 13th.
+STATEMENTS: Read the statement of Ms Audrey Azoulay, Director-General of UNESCO, on the occasion of World Radio Day 2025; February 13th.

-CAMPAIGN MATERIALS: Radio: A century informing, entertaining and educating.”
-Radio programmers’ varied collaborative techniques also reinforce a culture of dialogue by means of participatory programmes and formats, such as calls-in, talk shows, listeners’ fora, etc., and so give opportunities to discuss - on air and democratically - latent issues, including disagreements.
-Professional independent radio, thus, strengthens democracy and provides the foundation for sustainable peace.
-Adopt the 13 Ideas for Celebrating the 13 February and get the campaign materials!
+CAMPAIGN MATERIALS: “Radio and Climate Change”.
+The World Radio Day 2025 campaign focus on radio broadcasters’ efforts to equip citizens with the competencies they need to better understand and tackle the climate crisis.
+Radio programmers’ have adopted collaborative techniques which reinforce a culture of dialogue by means of participatory programmes and formats, such as calls-in, talk shows, listeners’ fora, etc., and so give opportunities to discuss - on air - latent issues, including disagreements.
+Adopt the 13 Ideas for the 13 February, explore the 2025 poster and get the campaign materials!

 UNITED NATIONS RADIO